Skip to content

 University Hospitals Sussex NHS Foundation Trust

-12-month dedicated subspecialty fellowship at Brighton, building on a previous trainee selected component year.
-Dedicated endoscopic lacrimal and orbital training.
+An internationally recognised dedicated subspecialty fellowship in oculoplastic, lacrimal and orbital surgery at Brighton, including endoscopic lacrimal and orbital training.

 MSc Data Science, Technology & Innovation (Distinction)